jannispaul/mmm/src/pages/recipes/ofenkartoffeln.md

 tags:
 ---

-Preheat oven to 200 Celcius., Wash and cut potatoes into 1-inch long, 1/4 inch thick sticks.
-Toss with olive oil, garlic, and other herbs. , Bake on a parchment lined baking sheet for ~30-40 minutes until golden brown and crispy, stirring once halfway through., Salt after removing and serve.
+Preheat oven to 200 Celcius.
+Wash and cut potatoes into 1-inch long, 1/4 inch thick sticks.
+Toss with olive oil, garlic, and other herbs. , Bake on a parchment lined baking sheet for ~30-40 minutes until golden brown and crispy, stirring once halfway through.
+Salt after removing and serve.